What is a private feed?

 How does it work?

-A public Acast Open RSS feed looks like this:
+A public Acast RSS feed looks like this:

-A private feed works by creating a unique "token" at the end of the RSS feed:
+A private feed works only with a unique "token" at the end of the private RSS feed URL:

 How do I create a private feed?